ad-si/awesome-scanning/readme.md

 ## Posts

+- [Awesome Text Deskew] - Collection of algorithms and Jupyter examples to deskew text.
 - [Dewarping pages]
 - [Document scanner] -
     How to Build a Kick-Ass Mobile Document Scanner in Just 5 Minutes.